-The Triple Irish Chain quilt pattern is based on a four fabric, 7x7 grid.
-Strips subcut into squares and rectangles are all that are needed to create this stunning, yet easy quilt pattern.
+The Triple Irish Chain quilt pattern is based on a four fabric, 7x7 grid, pair of blocks.

-All the Irish Chain quilt patterns shown are drawn in Electric Quilt 7 (EQ 7), a quilt design software.
+All the Irish Chain quilt patterns shown are drawn in Electric Quilt, a quilt design software that's now available for both PCs and Macs.

-I love this software for designing quilts.
-It's easy to learn and makes auditioning color placement a breeze!
+It's easy to learn and makes auditioning color placement a breeze—which is especially important in a Triple Irish Chain.

 Grid: 7x7